Terms and Conditions of Purchase

 23. With regard to all components developed or made by SPRINGER or its affiliated companies, the Contractor may only offer such items as spare parts to SPRINGER directly and not directly sell such items to operators of these or similar types of machinery of the sort made by SPRINGER, or to other interested parties, e.g. as spare parts.
 If customers or third parties send requests to the Contractor for spare parts, the Contractor will notify SPRINGER immediately.
 Should such obligation be breached, the Contractor must pay a contractual penalty to SPRINGER totalling 10 times the amount of the order for spare parts issued by the third party.

 24. The place of performance for goods and services is the destination stated in the order, in the case of payments, the place of performance is SPRINGER’s current registered place of business in Friesach, Austria.
 Austrian law applies exclusively, excluding the regulations under the conflict of laws and the United Nations Convention on Contracts for the International Sale of Goods.
-Klagenfurt is the venue.
+Klagenfurt is the exclusive place of jurisdiction.

 25. Should any provisions in these Terms and Conditions be void or unenforceable, the other provisions will not be prejudiced.
 In such case, the void or unenforceable provision must be replaced by a lawful one which approximates its commercial purpose as closely as possible. (eof)